eclipse-cyclonedds/cyclonedds/docs/manual/config/config_file_reference.rst

 Number-with-unit

 This element specifies how much more than the (presumed or discovered) receive buffer size may be sent when transmitting a sample for the first time, expressed as a percentage; the remainder will then be handled via retransmits.
-Usually the receivers can keep up with transmitter, at least on average, and so generally it is better to hope for the best and recover.
+Usually, the receivers can keep up with the transmitter, at least on average, so generally it is better to hope for the best and recover.
 Besides, the retransmits will be unicast, and so any multicast advantage will be lost as well.

 The unit must be specified explicitly.
 Recognised units: B (bytes), kB & KiB (2^10 bytes), MB & MiB (2^20 bytes), GB & GiB (2^30 bytes).